mazwat/mazwat.github.io/making-circuits-lm.md

 We have established some basics of electricity and circuits, so now we're going to put it into practice.
 Initially we're going to use a piece of software called [Tinkercad](http://www.tinkercad.com/).

-Tinkercad is a way to simulate electrical circuits, but also to simulate circuits and components with Arduino and other microcontrollers.
+Tinkercad is a way to simulate electrical circuits, but also to simulate circuits and the components with Arduino and other microcontrollers.